DFE-Digital/ddt-job-descriptions/app/views/jd/lead-interaction-designer.md

 ### Desirable

+* prototyping using HTML and CSS
-* You'll have experience of using the GOV.UK prototype kit
+* you'll have experience of using the GOV.UK prototype kit